wp-plugins/strictly-autotags/readme.txt

 = 2.8.2 =
 * Fixed bug that sometimes caused nested deeplinking and bolding within HTML attributes by using placeholders to prevent reverse lookups

+= 2.8.3 =
+* Rewrote bug fix that was causing nested tags within certain html attributes like alt, title, src and href so that the wording is stored and replaced after bolding or deep linking.
+* Removed placeholders for quotes
+* Fixed bug that prevented noise words with the digit 0 from being saved.
+* Removed some code